Saminyead/codevibe/README.md

 including a number of other free models.
 To specify a model of your own choice:

 1. Go to the Openrouter [models](https://openrouter.ai/models) page.
+2. Search for your preferred model, and make sure the model you have chosen have the "structured outputs" capabilities.
+In the models page, check under the "Supported Parameters" section and click on "structured_outputs".
-2. Search for your preferred model, and click on the "Copy model id" icon.
+3. Once you have selected your preferred model, click on the "Copy model id" icon beside the model name.
 It is usually a small clipboard icon beside the model name.
-3. In the codevibe folder (where `codevibe` executable is), you will see a file named "config.toml" Open the file, and in the "model" field under the "ai" section, paste the value you just copied from the openrouter models page between the `""` quotation marks.
+4. In the codevibe folder (where `codevibe` executable is), you will see a file named "config.toml" Open the file, and in the "model" field under the "ai" section, paste the value you just copied from the openrouter models page between the `""` quotation marks.
-4. Now when you run codevibe, it will run using your specified model.
+5. Now when you run codevibe, it will run using your specified model.

 ### How to Run/Build from Source Code
 - Ensure you have Python version 3.11 or later, and VLC Media Player installed